Epidemiology of measles: United States

 In February 2008 there was an outbreak of measles in Pima County, Arizona.
 There were 13 laboratory confirmed and 4 probable measles cases, though 22 cases were previously reported.
 The outbreak started with a visitor from Switzerland and resulted in a public health emergency declaration by Pima County.
 The last confirmed Pima County case occurred in 1994, and the last outbreak occurred in 1991.

 By July 9, 2008, a total of 127 cases were reported in 15 states (including 22 in Arizona), making it the largest U.S. outbreak since 1997 (when 138 cases were reported).
 Most of the cases were acquired outside of the United States and affected individuals who had not been vaccinated.
 By July 30, 2008, the number of cases had grown to 131.
 Of these, about half involved children whose parents rejected vaccination.
 The 131 cases occurred in seven different outbreaks.
 There were no deaths, and 15 hospitalizations.
 Children who were unvaccinated or whose vaccination status was unknown accounted for 122 cases.
 Some of these were under the age when vaccination is recommended, but in 63 cases, the vaccinations had been refused for religious or philosophical reasons.

 On May 24, 2011, the Centers for Disease Control and Prevention reported that the United States has had 118 measles cases so far this year.
 The 118 cases were reported by 23 states and New York City between Jan 1 and May 20.
 Of the 118 cases, 105 (89%) were associated with cases abroad and 105 (89%) of the 118 patients had not been vaccinated.

 In 2013, at least 20 members of the Eagle Mountain International Church in Newark, Texas were diagnosed with measles after a few members of the congregation traveled abroad on a mission trip and contracted the disease.
-The church is part of Kenneth Copeland Ministries, which used to advocate abstaining from vaccinations and immunizations for fear they cause autism.
 The church has sponsored several vaccination drives.
 Senior Pastor Terri Pearsons, who had previously expressed concerns about potential links between the measles vaccine and autism, was encouraging parishioners to get vaccinated.
 However, she said she still has some concerns about vaccines, particularly for young children with a family history of autism, and where several immunizations are given at the same time.
 Professor William Schaffner, professor at the Vanderbilt University School of Medicine, described the pastor as "misinformed" and said that young children are among the most vulnerable to measles.